 Research and development (R&D) funding continues to be crucial to support technology innovation and development.
-Resources are scarce and must be well targeted to the appropriate research phase.
-Member States have spent €4.5bn on renewable energy R&D over the last 10 years with EU spending, €1.7bn from the FP6, FP7 & EERP and €4.7bn in EU Cohesion policy funds (2007-2013).
+Member States have spent €4.5bn on renewable energy R&D over the last 10 years with EU spending, €1.7bn from the FP6, FP7 & EERP and €4.7bn in EU Cohesion policy funds (2007-2013).48

 The two main programmes defining EU's contribution to driving developments in key energy technologies are the Strategic Energy Technology (SET) plan and the Horizon 2020 research programme.
-Other instruments include revenues from auctioning EU ETS emissions allowances.
+Other instruments include revenues from auctioning EU ETS emissions allowances.49